 Step 4: Build Your Unstoppable Deal Machine

-At the end of this post I'll give you a link to a "framework" for prospecting.
+At the end of this post you’ll find a link to a “framework” for prospecting.

 Remember, when you get a good repeat seller you’ll do deals again and again, often for years.
 How much differently would you approach a prospect whose deals could pay off your mortgage in a few years versus a private seller where you might be talking about a few thousand dollars one time?